ikoniqoz/nitrodocs/content/modules/pages.md

 </div>
 <div class="doc_content">

-## How Pages Work in PyroCMS
+## How Pages Work in NitroCMS

 Every page on a website has a purpose.
 For instance, a page's purpose could be to display a member of a company's staff.
 It could be to display a product.
 It could be a combination of things.
 Every page has some common elements as well.
 For instance, a page will always have metadata, privacy settings, etc.

-PyroCMS's pages module let's you take all of this into account when managing pages on your site.
+NitroCMS's pages module let's you take all of this into account when managing pages on your site.
 Each page has common fields (like metadata), but you can also create data structures that allow you to enter only the data you need for that page.
 We call these **page types**.
 For instance, for your staff member page you can create a <samp>Staff Member</samp> page type and add a <samp>Bio</samp> and <samp>Headshot Image</samp> field.
 You could create a <samp>Product</samp> page type with all sorts of fields like product description, price, etc.

 Page types even house how those fields are displayed in the page type layout field, so you can define your fields and also define how they should be displayed on a page.

 ## The Page Tree

 The page tree is a visual, heirarchical overview of all the pages on your site.
-Module URIs don't show up here (see {{ link title="PyroCMS URLs" uri="guides/pyrocms-urls" }} for an overview of how URLs work in PyroCMS), just pages.
+Module URIs don't show up here (see {{ link title="NitroCMS URLs" uri="guides/pyrocms-urls" }} for an overview of how URLs work in NitroCMS), just pages.

 You can have any combination of page types in your page tree as well - they'll all show up in your page tree.